Gubur Dhaura: Indigenous history

 Gubur Dhaura's elevated location sits between the watersheds of Ginninderra Creek and Sullivans Creek.
-Views of all the major features of the surrounding terrain made it a significant campsite for Aboriginal peoples of the area.
+Views of all the major features of the surrounding terrain made it a significant campsite for the Aboriginal peoples of the area.
 These landmarks and panoramic vistas are evidence of the site's cultural importance, as a location for teaching the spiritual connection to the land, as well as for ceremony.
 The location also provided a campsite from where food sources (such as herds of kangaroos) could be spotted, as well as monitoring movements of other tribal groups.

 Exposed ironstone outcrops along the ridgeline and clay deposits provided a significant source of red and yellow and white ochres.
 Archeological investigations of the site during the 1980s and 1990s uncovered some 200 artefacts that indicate Gubur Dhaura was an important site for ochre extraction and processing.
 It is the only such site in the ACT where lithic technology, including grindstones, has been found in proximity to ochre resources.

 While the site is primarily associated with the Ngunnawal people, it is believed that other Indigenous clans in the surrounding area were invited to procure ochres at Gubur Dhaura for trade and ceremonial purposes.
 Anthropologists note however, the lands surrounding the modern city of Canberra sit within the cultural boundaries of several Indigenous groups, including the Ngarigo and Walgalu peoples, who may also have legitimate claim as custodians of this place.
 Red ochres in particular were used extensively in Walgalu men's initiation ceremonies.